OndreVo/JoplinGPTPlugin/README.md

 # GPT

-This plugin allows users to more easily capture and search their notes, making them more useful.
-It usees power of Large Language Models (like Chat GPT) to help with writing, searching, summarizing etc.
+This plugin allows users to more easily create and search their notes, making them more useful.
+It uses power of Large Language Models (like Chat GPT) to help with writing, searching, summarizing etc.

 ## Use Cases